Understanding EU Carbon Border Adjustment Mechanism (CBAM EU)

 CBAM Implementation Timeline

-CBAM EU is being rolled out in two phases:
+CBAM is being rolled out in two phases:

 1. Transitional Phase (October 1, 2023 – December 31, 2025)